 Another primary function of the USMS is to secure courthouses and detain prisoners during the judicial process.
 This is accomplished through the Judicial and Courthouse Security decision unit, and the portion of these activities respondent to drug-related offenders supports the National Drug Control Strategy.
-The Prisoner Security and Transportation decision unit carries out the detention related work, the portion of which that relates to drug-related offenses supports the National Drug Control Strategy.
+The Prisoner Security and Transportation decision unit carries out the detention-related work, the portion of which that relates to drug-related offenses supports the National Drug Control Strategy.
 Deputy U.S. Marshals throughout the 94 federal judicial districts perform the majority of the judicial security and detention work, while receiving support from headquarters divisions and coordinating with the Federal Bureau of Prisons for custody transfers.
-The Drug-Related Offenses in Custody percentage is calculated by dividing Drug-Related Offenses in Custody by the number of Total Offenses in Custody.
+The Drug-Related Offenses in Custody percentage is calculated by dividing primary Drug-Related Offenses in Custody by the number of Total Offenses in Custody.
 This measure focuses on primary offenses.

-Fiscal Year % Drug-Related Total Offenses in Drug-Related

-Offenses in Custody Custody Offenses in Custody
+Fiscal Year % Drug-Related Offenses in Custody Total Offenses in Custody Drug-Related Offenses in Custody

-2011 Actual 18.0% 130,196 23,384

 2012 Actual 16.5% 133,658 22,003

 2013 Actual 15.2% 141,016 21,473

 2014 Actual 15.7% 118,147 18,595

+2015 Actual 19.4% 103,532 20,067

-2015 Estimate 16.3%
+2016 Estimate 16.7%

-For FY 2015, the USMS estimates 16.3% of Total Offenses in Custody will be for drug-related charges.
+For FY 2016, the USMS estimates 16.7% of Total Offenses in Custody will be for drug-related charges.
 Because the USMS does not control the nature of prisoner offenses in any given year, this estimate is calculated as an average of the past four years.
 It should not be viewed as a target or measure of the effectiveness of resource allocation or effort.

 This data is queried from JDIS.
 System administrators perform a variety of checks and updates to ensure that accurate information is contained.
 The information on offenses and warrants is live, so information queried for year-end reporting is a snapshot-in-time.
 Due to continuous user activity in JDIS, the statistics in this report cannot be exactly replicated.
-The data in JDIS is dynamic, and the statistics are only current as of the date and time the report was compiled.1
+The data in JDIS is dynamic, and the statistics are only current as of the date and time the report was compiled.